ACINQ/eclair/docs/release-notes/eclair-v0.8.0.md

 IMPORTANT: You'll need to upgrade your Tor daemon if for some reason you still use Tor v0.3.3.5 or earlier before upgrading to this release.

+### Remove support for MacOS arm64

+This version of eclair uses `libsecp256k1` natively and we don't yet support MacOS arm64.
+This can be worked around by downloading an x86-64 version of the JVM to run eclair.
+See [the following issue](https://github.com/ACINQ/eclair/issues/2427) for more details.

 ### API changes

 - `channelbalances` retrieves information about the balances of all local channels (#2196)